 - Back-up plans for instructors unable to teach:

 - The Dean’s Office recommends: Instructors, including faculty and TAs, who feel ill or are otherwise unable to teach should immediately inform the Program Director (Amelia Gavin for BASW, Maureen Marcenko for MSW, and Taryn Lindhorst for PhD) and our Associate Dean for Academic Affairs, Tessa Evans-Campbell.
 All instructors experiencing coronavirus symptoms should contact their medical provider; and then the UW’s Environmental Health and Safety’s Employee Health Center at email@example.com or 206-685-1026 for symptom monitoring and tracking.

 - Should a class or classes be cancelled due to inability to provide coverage for an absent instructor, we will inform all students via Canvas announcement that class is cancelled, including the assignment of “X” grades for the moment.

-Here is a link to the Office of the University Registrar COVID-19 FAQ page, which includes detailed information on instructional impacts, including finals, coursework and grading during a possible suspension of operations:
+Here is a link to the Office of the University Registrar, which includes detailed information on instructional impacts, including finals, coursework and grading during a possible suspension of operations: